Arts Camp Staff

 Monique Nee, Musical Theater

-Monique earned a MA and a BA in Music.
+Monique earned a Masters in Education and a BA in Music.
 She has had a variety of jobs ranging from radio, cruise ship entertainment, acting, and television host to news reporter.
 She enjoys teaching music to young children.
 Monique is an Emmy award winning reporter and won best supporting actress at the NY Int’l film festival.
 Monique works for Middletown Public Schools teaching Language Arts and is the co-advisor for the school’s award-winning anti-bullying program.
 She is proud of her students who create social change through the performing arts.
-Last year, she played Velma in East Lyme Regional Theater’s “Hairspray”.
-She performed in the anti-bullying musical, “Her Song” at the Ivoryton Playhouse this past spring.
-This is Monique’s 11th year at Arts Camp.
+In 2016, she played Velma in East Lyme Regional Theater’s “Hairspray”.
+In addition, she performed in the anti-bullying musical, “Her Song” at the Ivoryton Playhouse This is Monique’s 12th year at Arts Camp.